Estimation of binary time-frequency masks from ambient noise: Results

 \subsubsection{Ambient noise model}

 We consider zero-mean Gaussian \emph{complex white noise} $\mathcal{N}$ with variance $\sigma^2>0$, that is, a generalized complex-valued Gaussian stochastic process on $\mathbb{R}^d$ satisfying

 Measure-theoretic aspects are presented in more detail in Section \ref{sec_noise}.
 The key assumption is \emph{whiteness}: If $E_1, E_2 \subset \mathbb{R}^d$ are disjoint Borel sets, then $\mathcal{N}_{|E_1}$ and $\mathcal{N}_{|E_2}$ are statistically independent.
+Equivalently, whiteness means that the noise has equal intensity at different frequencies, and thus a constant power spectral density.
+White noise is a mathematical idealization of empirically observable ambient noise, which has flat power spectrum over a certain range of relevant frequencies, determined by the propagation medium or generating mechanism.

 The assumption that $\mathcal{N}$ is complex-valued is made for mathematical convenience, as it is compatible with the use of complex exponentials in the Fourier transform.
 (Indeed, the modulation operation $\mathcal{N} \to e^{2\pi i \xi \cdot\ } \mathcal{N}$, $\xi \in \mathbb{R}^d$, preserves the stochastics of $\mathcal{N}$).
 The minor modifications necessary to treat real-valued white noise are sketched in Section \ref{sec_real}.